kadeep-ai/.github/profile/README.md

 **Test management**, **GTW** (localization QA), and **Axco** (accessibility) are modules in that same studio — not separate products, not separate logins.

-> *“KaDeep helped us move from brittle automations to reliable agents.
-We finally have confidence in execution quality, predictable behavior, and clear visibility into why an agent did what it did.”*
-> — **Summit**, Product Manager, Tepla

-> *“Testing agent workflows used to be guesswork.
-KaDeep gave us structured intent, traceable actions, and consistent outcomes.”*
-> — **Anand Vasist**, Product Owner, Zilfo

 ---